James W. Wadsworth, Jr. (1877-1952) was a leader in the Association Against the Prohibition Amendment.

 The 1914 election was unique in that it was the first popular election in New York State for the U.S. Senate.
 Before then, the New York State Legislature had elected senators.
 James Wadsworth won that historic election.
 He became Senate Minority Whip in 1915.
 Wadsworth ran successfully against Ella Boole of the WCTU for the Republican nnomination for the Senate.
 He was re-elected in 1920 and co-authored the Wadsworth-Garrett amendment in 1921.
 It would have been the “back-to-the-people amendment.”
-Wadsworth won re-election in 1920.
 However, Robert F. Wagner defeated him in 1926.

 Wadsworth was elected to the U.S. House of Representatives in 1933.
 There he served continuously until 1951.
 He did not run for re-election in 1950.
 Shortly thereafter President Harry Truman appointed him chair of the National Security Training Commission.
 He served there until his death on June 21, 1952.

 These might interest you.

 Wadsworth was a firm defender of personal rights.
 Therefore, he feared federal intervention into the private lives of citizens.
 He believed that there were only purposes of the Constitution.
 One was to and limit the powers of government.
 The otherwas to protect the rights of citizens.
 For this reason, he voted against the Eighteenth Amendment when it was before the Senate.
 Before it went into effect, Wadsworth predicted that Prohibition would result in widespread violations and contempt for law.

 Prohibition indeed led to the problems about which Wadsworth was so concerned.
 That included the intrusion of government into peoples’ private lives on a massive scale.
 It is unclear if even Wadsworth realized how serious and numerous the problems caused by Prohibition would be.